RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

 \istart{Drill-down recommendations} \remixtape~recommends variations of charts already in a scene, adding temporal filters to drill down into prominent peaks and valleys.
 The \textit{``Focus on a narrower time span''} recommendation in \cref{fig:teaser}B is an example of the former: upon parsing the trend in \metric{Homes Sold} values in the preceding card, \remixtape~recommends a card focusing on the drop in values in late 2021 and another focusing on the sudden peak in mid-2019, among others.
 We employ a robust peak detection algorithm~\cite{brakel2014} that uses a moving average to detect peaks and valleys.
 The algorithm uses three input parameters: 1) $lag$ controls the size of the moving window; 2) $threshold$ ($\lambda$) determines the number of standard deviations (\ie z--score); and 3) $influence$ controls the degree to which new data points will affect the moving average and standard deviation (a value in the range of $0-1$).
 Based on empirical testing across datasets and temporal granularities, we set these parameters to 5 ($lag$), 3.5 ($threshold$), and 0.5 ($influence$), respectively.
 For peak detection, at each time step $t$, a moving average $\mu_t$ and standard deviation $\sigma_t$ are calculated using data within the moving window.
 A data point is then considered to be a peak if its value is greater than ${\mu_t} + {\lambda} * {\sigma_t}$ or a valley if its value is less than ${\mu_t} - {\lambda} * {\sigma_t}$.

 \istart{Overview recommendations} While \textit{drill-down} recommendations follow the overview~$\rightarrow$~detail narration pattern, it is possible to arrange a scene with \vizcards~that show only a small span of the time period for which metric data is available.
 In these cases, there is an opportunity to provide missing context (\ie a detail~$\rightarrow$~overview transition).
-Accordingly, \remixtape~recommends an overview chart spanning a wider time period than what is currently on the canvas (\eg{\cref{fig:scenario}F}).
+Accordingly, \remixtape~recommends an overview chart spanning a wider time period (\eg{\cref{fig:scenario}F}).

 \bstart{\textsc{New Metric} recommendations} Metrics can contextualize one another, and while some of these relationships are foreseeable when constructing a narrative, we anticipate that there may be value in suggesting relationships serendipitously.
 To this end, \remixtape~recommends charts featuring metrics that are not yet on the canvas.